Milchreis/UiBooster/README.md

 ```

 ### Gradle
-If you want to use `UiBooster` with gradle than add the repo and the dependency to your root build.gradle file.
+If you want to use `UiBooster` with gradle than add the repo, and the dependency to your root build.gradle file.
 ```gradle
 allprojects {
     repositories {